 A simplified loan forgiveness process has been created for loans under $150,000, as long as all loan requirements are met.

-This article was authored by Nicole Davis and Scott Whalen of Smith & Howard’s tax group, drawing on information contained in the Consolidated Appropriations Act, 2021.
+This article was authored by Nicole Davis and Scott Whalen of Smith and Howard’s tax group, drawing on information contained in the Consolidated Appropriations Act, 2021.
 For more information or help, please contact your tax advisor, call us at 404-874-6244 or fill out our contact form.